cfenollosa/os-tutorial/14-checkpoint/README.md

 - `next` to put there our 'X'
 - Let's make sure: `print *video_memory` and look at the qemu screen.
 It's definitely there.

-Now is a good time to read some tutorial on `gdb`!
+Now is a good time to read some tutorial on `gdb` and learn super useful things like `info registers` which will save us a lot of time in the future!

 Strategy